 - Panic or anxiety attack

-The treatment for anxiety after COVID is comprises stress reduction therapy, relaxation therapy and cognitive behavioural therapy (CBT).
+The treatment for anxiety after COVID is comprises stress reduction therapy, relaxation therapy, and cognitive behavioural therapy (CBT).
 Medication may be prescribed in some circumstances.

 Please feel free to contact The Cabin to schedule a consultation with one of our clinical experts in the field who can provide advice and treatment alternatives.
 You don’t need to suffer alone; help is just a phone call away.

-Treatment Options for Post COVID Anxiety
+Treatment Options for Post-COVID Anxiety

 According to recent studies, treatment for anxiety caused by COVID should be founded on a holistic healthcare philosophy.

 Research indicates that people with fewer coping mechanisms for painful emotions are more likely to experience anxiety associated with post-COVID.
-Both issues can be helped by therapy, which provides the person struggling the opportunity restore their nervous system and improve their ability to handle stress.
+Both issues can be helped by therapy, which provides the person struggling the opportunity to restore their nervous system and improve their ability to handle stress.